-Corollary 2.3 The profile $\mu$ is majority determinate if and only if $\mu$ does not activate any critical fragment.
+Corollary 2.3.
+The profile μ is majority determinate if and only if μ does not activate any critical fragment.

-The question of majority determinacy of a given profile in an arbitrary aggregation space has been addressed before by Dietrich and List (2010) and Pivato (2009).
-The condition derived in Corollary 2.3 readily translates into Dietrich and List's (2010) condition of 'majority consistency.'
-Dietrich and List (2010) also provide a number of other, simpler but only sufficient conditions for majority determinacy of a given profile, among them the counterpart in the general judgement aggregation model of Sen's classical condition of 'value restriction' (see Sen (1970)).
-Pivato (2009) provides a class of sufficient geometric conditions for determinacy of a profile.
+The question of majority determinacy of a given profile in an arbitrary aggregation space has been addressed before by Dietrich and List [8] and Pivato [35].
+The condition derived in Corollary 2.3 readily translates into Dietrich and List's [8] condition of 'majority consistency.'
+Dietrich and List [8] also provide a number of other, simpler but only sufficient conditions for majority determinacy of a given profile, among them the counterpart in the general judgement aggregation model of Sen's classical condition of 'value restriction' (see Sen [38]).
+Pivato [35] provides a class of sufficient geometric conditions for determinacy of a profile.

 Theorem 2.1 also yields via Corollary 2.3 the characterization of majority determinate spaces as median spaces stated in Proposition 1.9.
-This follows from the observation that a critical fragment $\mathbf{w}$ of X is activated by some profile $\mu \in \Delta^(X)$ if and only if $\#\mathbf{w} \geq 3$ .
+This follows from the observation that a critical fragment \mathbf{w} of X is activated by some profile $\mu \in \Delta^(X)$ if and only if $\#\mathbf{w} \ge 3$.